wilsonng234/OpenAI-Discord-Bot/README.md

 ### Slash Commands Registration

 Option1 is **not recommended** as it registers commands for all channels and is slower.
-Option2 is **recommended** as it is faster to registers commands for a specific channel.
+Option2 is **recommended** as it is faster to register commands for a specific channel.

 Option 1: